CarlosAlegreUr/Audits-By-CarlosAlegreUr/reports/2023-08-chainlink/purposeLessConditionDev.md

 ## Deduction 🧠

 ### I've uploaded this document before the ending date of the audit thus, so as to no-one copies my finding, this document has limited information.
-To contextualize this math prodecure you should read my finding on it first. ❗❗❗
+To contextualize this math prodecure you should read all the text in my finding first. ❗❗❗

 > 📘 **Note** ℹ️ As all numbers are positive, multiplicating doesnt change inequality symbol.